This is how Johnny Marr came up with the How Soon Is Now riff

-Johnny Marr Reveals How He Wrote How Soon Is Now Riff
+Johnny Marr on How Soon Is Now by The Smiths

-Watch the legendary guitarist show how to play that incredible riff and how he got the unique sound on the 1984 Smiths classic.
+Watch the legendary guitarist tell Radio X how he got the unique sound on the 1984 Smiths classic.

 “I am the son and the heir of a shyness that is criminally vulgar”

-Morrissey has a bad night out on this epic Smiths song, which saw Johnny Marr’s guitar virtuosity take centre stage.
-Since its release in the summer of 1984, the song has become a rallying cry for the lonely and awkward, its depiction of a social misfit at odds with the trendies and cool kids becoming an iconic moment in its own right.
+Morrissey has a bad night out on the epic Smiths song How Soon Is Now?, which saw Johnny Marr’s guitar skills take centre stage.
+Since its inital release as the B-side of William It Was Really Nothing on 20 August 1984, the song has become a rallying cry for the lonely and awkward, its depiction of a social misfit at odds with the trendies and cool kids becoming an iconic moment in its own right.

 But for what was to become one of the most famous Smiths songs of all - and quite possibly a contender for the band’s very best recording - the track had something of an inauspicious beginning.